-- 6.5 A Habitats Regulations Assessment (HRA) has been carried out for the emerging Neighbourhood Plan (2023).
-The HRA screening exercise undertaken indicated that four of the draft Neighbourhood Plan policies, three of which refer to site allocations, were considered to pose Likely Significant Effects (LSEs) to the Dorset Heathlands Special Protection Area (SPA)/ Ramsar Habitat site, the Avon Valley SPA/ Ramsar, and the New Forest SPA/ Ramsar/ SAC (Special Area of Conservation) site.
-The potential for LSEs were concluded either alone or in combination with other projects and plans, due to contributing to one or more of the following impact pathways: recreational pressure, noise and visual disturbance, loss of functionally linked habitat and atmospheric pollution. - 6.6 These pathways and the policies were discussed within the Appropriate Assessment (AA).
-The AA concluded that the overarching Local Plan Christchurch and East Dorset (2014) was considered to provide protective policies (e.g. Policy ME1 Safeguarding Biodiversity and Geodiversity) for
+6.5 A Habitats Regulations Assessment (HRA) has been carried out for the Neighbourhood Plan (2024).
+The HRA screening exercise undertaken indicated that four of the draft Neighbourhood Plan policies, three of which refer to site allocations, and a fourth which concerns the Trailway Project, were considered to pose Likely Significant Effects (LSEs) to the Dorset Heathlands Special Protection Area (SPA)/ Ramsar Habitat site, the Avon Valley SPA/ Ramsar, and/ or the New Forest SPA/ Ramsar/ SAC (Special Area of Conservation) site.
+The potential for LSEs were concluded either alone or in combination with other projects and plans, due to contributing to one or more of the following impact pathways: public access and disturbance, noise and visual disturbance, urban impacts, loss of functionally linked habitat, changes in air quality, and changes in water quality and quantity.
+These pathways and the policies were discussed within the Appropriate Assessment (AA).